-Print Time: 114.09.12 22:13

-Content

-Title: Regulations Governing Preparation of Financial and Operational Reports by Enterprises Engaging in Insurance of the Person Ch

-Date: 2003.07.08

-Legislative: 1.
-Full text of 34 Articles adopted and promulgated 20 December 2001 per Ministry of Finance Order (90) Taiwan-Finance-Insurance No. 0900751404; in force from 1 January 2002

-2. Articles 6, 10 to 16, 20, 23, 24, and 34 amended and promulgated 8 July 2003 per Ministry of Finance Order Taiwan-Finance-Insurance No. 0920751029; amendments in force from date of promulgation

-Content:

-Chapter I General Principles

-These Regulations are adopted pursuant to Article 148-1, paragraph 3 of the Insurance Act ("the Act").

-These Regulations apply to all enterprises engaging in insurance of the person that were established under other laws, except where otherwise provided by any such other law or with exceptional approval from the competent authority.

-An enterprise engaging in insurance of the person (below, "Enterprise") shall adopt an accounting system based on the type of accounting pertinent to it, the actual status and development of its operations, and needs related to management.
+Content Title: Regulations Governing Preparation of Financial and Operational Reports by Enterprises Engaging in Non-life Insurance Ch Date: 2003.07.08 Legislative : 1.
+Full text of 34 Articles adopted and promulgated 20 December 2001 per Ministry of Finance Order (90) Taiwan-Finance-Insurance No. 0900751404; in force from 1 January 2002 2.
+Articles 6, 10 to 16, 20, 23, 24, and 34 amended and promulgated 8 July 2003 per Ministry of Finance Order Taiwan-Finance-Insurance No. 0920751029; amendments in force from date of promulgation Content : Chapter I General Principles Article 1 These Regulations are adopted pursuant to Article 148-1, paragraph 3 of the Insurance Act ("the Act").
+Article 2 An enterprise engaging in non-life insurance (below, "Non-life Enterprise") shall adopt an accounting system based on the type of accounting pertinent to it, the actual status and development of its operations, and needs related to management.
 The principal aspects of the accounting system referred to in the preceding paragraph shall include a general description of the system; a system diagram of account book organization; financial statements; accounting titles; account books; accounting documents; and criteria and procedures governing accounting matters.

-Preparation of financial and operational reports by an Enterprise shall be undertaken in accordance with these Regulations and other applicable laws and regulations; any matters not provided for therein shall be governed by the Generally Accepted Accounting Principles promulgated by the Accounting Research and Development Foundation of the ROC.

-"Financial and operational reports" means financial statements, detailed statements of important accounting titles, and other disclosures and explanations relevant to informed judgment by a user.
+Article 3 Preparation of financial and operational reports by a Non-life Enterprise shall be undertaken in accordance with these Regulations and other applicable laws and regulations; any matters not provided for therein shall be governed by the Generally Accepted Accounting Principles promulgated by the Accounting Research and Development Foundation of the ROC.
+Article 4 "Financial and operational reports" means financial statements, detailed statements of important accounting titles, and other disclosures and explanations relevant to informed judgment by a user.
 Financial statements shall include balance sheets, income statements, tables of shareholder equity changes, cash-flow statements, and any appended notes or schedules.

-Except for newly established Enterprises, two-period comparative reporting shall be used for the main statements and appended notes referred to in the preceding paragraph.
+Except for newly established Non-life Enterprises, two-period comparative reporting shall be used for the main statements and appended notes referred to in the preceding paragraph.
 The responsible person, manager, and chief accountant of the Enterprise shall place their signatures or seals on each page of the principal statements.

-The content of financial and operational reports shall be capable of adequately reflecting the financial and operational conditions, operational results, and cash flows of the Enterprise without misleading interested parties in their judgment or decisions.
+The content of financial and operational reports shall be capable of adequately reflecting the financial and operational conditions, operational results, and cash flows of the Non-life Enterprise without misleading interested parties in their judgment or decisions.

 When a financial or operational report violates these Regulations or other applicable regulations, adjustment and correction shall be made in cases where the competent authority inspects the report and issues a notice for adjustment.
-When the amount of the adjustment reaches the standard set in Article 6 of the Securities and Exchange Act Enforcement Rules, the Enterprise shall correct its financial and operational reports and convene a shareholders meeting to ratify the corrections, after which it shall again announce the reports publicly; when the corrected reports are announced, a note shall be appended clearly stating the reasons for the notice for adjustment, the items adjusted, and the amounts of the adjustments.
+When the amount of the adjustment reaches the standard set in Article 6 of the Securities and Exchange Act Enforcement Rules, the Nonlife Enterprise shall correct its financial and operational reports and convene a shareholders meeting or cooperative members meeting to ratify the corrections, after which it shall again announce the reports publicly; when the corrected reports are announced, a note shall be appended clearly stating the reasons for the notice for adjustment, the items adjusted, and the amounts of the adjustments.

-The requirement to convene a shareholders meeting as referred to in the preceding paragraph to ratify corrections in a financial or operational report does not apply to an ROC branches of a foreign insurance enterprise, which, however, shall notify its board of directors in writing of the reasons for the adjustments, the items adjusted, and the amounts of the adjustment.
+The requirement to convene a shareholders meeting or cooperative members meeting as referred to in the preceding paragraph to ratify corrections in a financial or operational report does not apply to an ROC branches of a foreign insurance enterprise, which, however, shall notify its board of directors in writing of the reasons for the adjustments, the items adjusted, and the amountsof the adjustment.